bchenusc/USC-GGJ14-OutOfFocus-Game/README.md

 ####**What the Player Can Do**
 + W,A,S,D movement (8-directional)
 + Field of vision points in the direction of the mouse
-+ Left click to interact
++ Space bar to pick up "camcorder"
-+ Right click to pick up/put down "camcorder"
++ 'F' key to put down "camcorder"
-+ Player can die (i.e. door closes on player, player falls down pit)
++ Player can die (player falls down pit)
 + Player can restart the level at will
 + (-) Player can close eyes
 + (-) Player can turn on/off lights in some rooms to increase/decrease range of vision